 Envelope Recipient > ✅ Change envelope recipient.
 This is how you make it so that the fake address gets changed to a real one.
 You've got some options.
 You'll probably want to set it to

-[email protected]or fully custom
+recipient-address@existing-domainor fully custom

-[email protected].
+recipient-address@some-other-domain.
 Whichever address goes to the actual inbox you want to receive this stuff.

 Show Options > Account Types > ✅ Unrecognized/Catch-all(this is at the very bottom of the form) to only apply this rule to Unrecognized Addresses.